 Past studies have shown how cardiac vagal tone is related to a person’s positive affect, so Wei Lü and colleagues ran a positive psychotherapy intervention for participants with low positive affect.

-70 participants from a Chinese college were scored as having either high or low trait positivity, and then half of the 34 that scored low then attended group psychotherapy for 16 weeks.
-Physiological data were obtained with electrodes and software, and although the low-scoring group had lower tone levels, these levels improved significantly after psychotherapy.
+70 participants from a Chinese college were scored as having either high or low trait positivity, and then half of the 34 that scored low attended group psychotherapy for 16 weeks.
+Physiological data was obtained with electrodes and software.
+Although the low-scoring group had lower tone levels, these levels improved significantly after psychotherapy.
 Increasing positive affect and vagal tone can then have broader health effects for individuals and is even associated with lower risk of illness in the longer term (eg. Thayer & Lane, 2007).